bockp/Edge-Detection-project/README.md

  First month is focused on literature research and presentating the different algorithms, along with the various optimizations available.

-For us it would be presenting all *Edge Detection algorithms available in ImageJ*, be it by default or plugins (**or just by default ? we need to ask Taveau which algorithms we're supposed to work on, given the "etc." in the subject title**)
+For us it would be presenting all *Edge Detection algorithms available in ImageJ*, be it by default or plugins.

-Benchmarking is also needed, though after what Taveau said it's mainly an *improvised* benchmarking system for the first month.
-**AKA., If we make a JS script that runs the algorithm for the different edge detection schemes on the same image, how much time, ressources, etc... does it take for each to run ? how correct were they ? does it depend on the kind of image ?**
-I found articles that might provide information on comparing different Edge Detectors: https://doi.org/10.1016/0146-664X(82)90070-3, http://www.cscjournals.org/library/manuscriptinfo.php?mc=IJIP-15
+Benchmarking is needed to compare the efficiency and effectiveness of these algorithms.
+We will use this benchmarking to study how efficient each algorithm seems at detecting edges (both real and false positives), and what is sacrificed to achieve better results.

 ## Development of one or more of the Edge Detectors in JS/ECMA 6 + benchmarking and comparison with previous benchmark.

-Second month consists of the development of one or more functions in vanilla JavaScript — the latest version will be used, ECMAScript 2015 or ECMAScript 6 — using the *functional programming paradigm*.
+Second month consists of the development of one or more functions in vanilla Javascript — the latest version will be used, ECMAScript 2015 or ECMAScript 6 — using the *functional programming paradigm*.

 Only, Mozilla Firefox and Google Chrome will be used as testing platforms for the JS code.